New results for the random nearest neighbor tree: Preliminaries and key concepts

+\end{lemma} In fact, we note that~\eqref{eq:bdd1} and~\eqref{eq:bdd2} can be strengthened (the factor 2 can be put in the numerator) but the weaker version we present is sufficient for our purposes.

-The following generalization of the bounded difference inequality (Lemma~\ref{bentkus}) from~\cite{War} will be a key step towards the proof of Theorem~\ref{thm concentration}.
+The following generalization of the bounded difference inequality (Lemma~\ref{bentkus}) from~\cite{War} will be key in the proof of Theorem~\ref{thm concentration}.
 The difference with Lemma~\ref{bentkus} is that, with small probability, exceptionally large differences are allowed.